danphenderson/danphenderson/README.md

 ## Michigan Technological University Class of 2021.
 __B.S.
 Cum Laude Applied/Computational Mathematics & Computer Science Minor__

-__Currently seeking a Junior Software Development or Data Science Opportunity.__

 ----

 I am a recent addition to the GitHub community, and I look forward to contributing!